Netscape Navigator 9: Decorative features

 A new verse 8:20 of the Easter egg The Book of Mozilla was written for the release of Netscape 9, consisting of "And thus the Creator looked upon the beast reborn and saw that it was good".
 This could have reference either to the re-development of Netscape in-house once again, or the Mozilla Foundation and its contributors.

 Based on user feedback, Netscape decided to return the splash screen to Navigator 9.
-On September 10, 2007, Netscape decided to give their design team a break and let users submit their own idea for how the splash screen should look.
+On September 10, 2007, Netscape decided to give its design team a break and let users submit their own idea for how the splash screen should look.
 The winning image would be used as the splash screen in the final 9.0 release of Navigator, and the designer would be listed in the browser credits.

 Many designs were submitted.
 In the end, Mario Herbert was chosen the winner and his design used as the final Navigator 9 splash screen.

 Response

-CNET Download.com claimed Navigator 9 had some "neat" components, contained many "tricks we love" and was "more than a backup browser"; which it previously used to describe Browser 8.
+CNET Download.com claimed Navigator 9 had some "neat" components, contained many "tricks we love," and was "more than a backup browser," which it previously used to describe Browser 8.
 Most of the bundled features from version 8 have been removed.